oneeve8/kobble-data/content/The Sorrowful Mysteries.md

 The 4th Sorrowful Mystery
 The Carrying of the Cross

 So he then handed Him over to them to be crucified.
-They took Jesus, therefore, and He went out, bearing His own cross, to the place called the P;
+They took Jesus, therefore, and He went out, bearing His own cross, to the place called the Place of a Skull, which is called in Hebrew,
 :::
 ::: slide
 Our Father who art in Heaven,